AMDmi3/opening_hours.js/README.md

   var duration = oh.getOpenDuration(from, to);
   ```

-  Returns duration for which the facility is open in a given date range, in milliseconds.
+  Returns an array with two durations for a given date range, in milliseconds.
+The first element is the duration for which the facility is open and the second is the duration for which the facility is maybe open (unknown is used).

 ### Simple API